contextgeneric/cgp-patterns/content/field-accessors.md

 # use core::marker::PhantomData;
 #
 # use cgp::core::component::UseDelegate;
-# use cgp::core::error::impls::RaiseFrom;
+# use cgp::extra::error::RaiseFrom;
 # use cgp::core::error::{ErrorRaiserComponent, ErrorTypeComponent};
-# use cgp::core::field::impls::use_field::UseField;
+# use cgp::core::field::UseField;
 # use cgp::prelude::*;
 # use cgp_error_anyhow::{DebugAnyhowError, UseAnyhowError};
 # use reqwest::blocking::Client;